 Fender Frontman 10G

-Fender Frontman has to be one of the most popular amps in the below $100 range, and it’s probably the one you’ll end up walking out with following a local guitar shop clerk’s recommendation.
-Even thought in its essence the amp is almost identical to the much cheaper Rogue G10, that shiny Fender badge for many seems to be worth the price.
+Fender Frontman has to be one of the most popular amps in the $100 range, and it’s probably the one you’ll end up walking out the store if you follow an average guitar shop clerk’s recommendation.
+Even though in its essence the amp is almost identical to the much cheaper Rogue G10, that shiny Fender badge for many seems to be worth the price.

-- The Fender Frontman features 10W of power and a single 1-6″ Fender “Special Design” speaker.
-The amp measures 5.8 x 10.2 x 11 inches and weights 8.5 pounds.
-For it’s compact size it still manages to looks cool and gives the impression of a well-built amp.
+The Fender Frontman has 10W of power and a single 6″ Fender “Special Design” speaker.
+The amp measures 5.8 x 10.2 x 11 inches and weighs 8.5 pounds.
+For its compact size, it still manages to look cool and gives the impression of a well-built amp.

-- Controls are pretty much straight forward.
-You get almost the exactly same scheme as on the Rogue G10 (volume, bass, and treble) plus a knob that controls the gain.
-This knob only function when the amp is in the overdrive mode, and it allows you to decide how “dirty” you want your guitar to sound.
+Controls are pretty much straightforward.
+You get almost the exact same scheme as on the Rogue G10 (volume, bass, and treble) plus a knob that controls the gain.
+This knob obviously only functions when the amp is in the overdrive mode, and it allows you to decide how “dirty” you want your guitar to sound.
 The amp has inputs for Aux and Headphones (regular 3.5mm jack), as well as your regular 1/4″ guitar jack input.

 Who should buy the Frontman 10G

-We’d say that this amp is probably best suited for those of you who are just picking up the guitar for the first time in your life, since it’s really simple and easy to use and requires no previous knowledge or experience when it comes to guitar gear.
-Due to lack of any effects this isn’t really the best affordable practice amp, but it’s good enough for starters.
+We’d say that this amp is probably best suited for those of you who are just picking up the guitar for the first time in your life since it’s really simple and easy to use and requires no previous knowledge or experience when it comes to guitar gear.
+Due to lack of any effects, this isn’t really the best affordable practice amp, but it’s good enough for beginners.